-Based on the foregoing, staff recommends that the appropriate rate structure for the wastewater system's residential and non-residential customers, which consists of a monthly BFC/uniform gallonage charge rate structure, remain unchanged.
-The wastewater gallonage cap should remain set at 6 kgals per month.
-The general service gallonage charge is 1.2 times greater than the residential charge, and the BFC cost recovery percentage for the wastewater system should be set at 50 percent.
+Based on the foregoing, we find that the appropriate rate structure for the wastewater system's residential and non-residential customers, which consists of a monthly BFC/uniform gallonage charge rate structure, remain unchanged.
+The wastewater gallonage cap shall remain set at 6 kgals per month.
+The general service gallonage charge shall be 1.2 times greater than the residential charge, and the BFC cost recovery percentage for the wastewater system shall be set at 50 percent.